vp817/RakNetProtocolDoc/README.md

 * **ReliableArrangedWithAckReceipt:** This Reliability TypeID sends datagrams guaranteed to be delivered in the order they were sent but all datagrams before it that have not been acknowledged, and the receiver sends an acknowledgement receipt upon receipt of this datagram.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### Reliability definitions
-Here you can find every reliablity definition which is used in other places at the documentation.
+Here you can find every reliability definition which is used in other places at the documentation.

 1. Reliable - This is when the reliability is of any type that is reliable
 2. Sequenced - This is when the reliability is both unreliable sequenced and reliable sequenced
-3. Sequenced and arranged - This is when the reliablity is `Sequenced` and reliable arranged and reliable arranged with ack recepit
+3. Sequenced and arranged - This is when the reliability is `Sequenced` and reliable arranged and reliable arranged with ack recepit

 ### Retransmission
 RakNet uses selective repeat retransmission to ensure reliable delivery of datagrams.
 When a datagram is sent, it is assigned a sequence number.
 If a datagram is not acknowledged within a certain timeout period, RakNet will retransmit the datagram using the same sequence number.
 When the receiver receives a duplicate datagram with the same sequence number, it can discard it, since it has already acknowledged that sequence number.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### AckQueue / NackQueue
 The AckQueue and NackQueue are used to keep track of which datagrams have been acknowledged and which have not.
 The AckQueue stores a list of datagram sequence numbers that have been successfully acknowledged, while the NackQueue stores a list of datagram sequence numbers that have not been acknowledged and need to be retransmitted.
 When a datagram is received with a sequence number that has already been acknowledged, it can be discarded.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### PacketPair
 PacketPair is a technique used by RakNet to improve the efficiency of datagram retransmissions.
 When a datagram is acknowledged, RakNet sends the next datagram in the sequence as well.
 This allows the receiver to begin processing the next datagram immediately, reducing latency and improving throughput.